 - Foreign Policy Analysis & International Political Economy

-- Political and commercial relations between Germany/EU and China/APAC
+- The trilateral political and commercial relations between the United States, Germany/EU, and China

 Modules taught previously: